ssec-jhu/evolver-ng/evolver/sensor_calibration/README.md

 Upon completion a `CalibrationProcedure` should save the `CalibrationData` it has been collating to the respective `Sensors` in the `SensorManager`

 At that point the `SensorManager` is able to provide the broader framework with calibration data for the sensors.

+### Caveats:

+None of this has been run or tested.
+I wanted to make sure all the requirements of the existing calibration procedures could be covered with this system with enhancements like a simple API and resumable procedures.
+I think all requirements can be accomodated.
+If everyone approves of this approach I can spend the time to stand up a running demo.

+As you read through this, there are areas that are not consistent or don't fully work.
+For example I haven't written the logic to unwrap steps that iterate over sensors, to give a complete count of steps in a procedure.
+The CalibrationData structure doesn't enforce 1:1 mapping of reference to raw values.

+Ignore that level of detail if you can.

+In putting this together, to make the manageable, i've also ignored the existing framework, i'm sure it can provide some features like those provided by the SensorManager in this example.
+I've just ignored it pending approval / discussion of this proposal.
+Similarly this design is not integrated with the existing api, there's a reference api in the example_api directory, that should be not too hard to integrate with what's already available.

+I've also ignored the existing calibration features, my understanding is they mostly pertain to linear fits, and other fits the user might put together.
+The scope of this work isn't to touch any of that, though it ought to provide an interface that makes integrating with that possible.